caolinfeng/GraphSkeleton/README.md

 * Graph-Skeleton Generation

 You can run the script `./skeleton_compress/skeleton_compression.py` to generate skeleton graphs.
-Please note that in our original paper, hyper-parameters "--d" is set as [2,1], you can also modify the setting of "d" to change the node fetching distance.
+Please note that in our original paper, hyper-parameters `--d` is set as [2,1], you can also modify the setting of `d` to change the node fetching distance.
-By setting different values of hyper-parameters "--cut", different strategies (i.e., $\alpha$, $\beta$ and $\gamma$) will be utilized for graph condensation.
+By setting different values of hyper-parameters `--cut`, different strategies (i.e., $\alpha$, $\beta$ and $\gamma$) will be utilized for graph condensation.

 ```shell
 python skeleton_compression.py